As India surges, Bangladesh lacks jabs, faces virus variants

 “We can’t rule out that the Indian variant would not make a new wave in Bangladesh.
 We have a porous border with India," Alamgir said.

-“If we fail to maintain safety procedures across the country, the virus will make its natural progression, that’s for sure," he said.
+“If we fail to maintain safety procedures across the country, the virus will make its natural progression, that’s for sure," Alamgir said.

 Comments